 Back in the UK, Woakes enjoyed another superb summer in first-class cricket with 56 wickets at 21.78 and 579 runs at 48.25.
-Most of his chances for England came with the white ball, playing spasmodically over the next couple of years, before being handed a Test debut at the end of the 2013 Ashes.
+Most of his chances for England came with the white ball, playing sporadically over the next couple of years, before being handed a Test debut at the end of the 2013 Ashes.
 He performed respectably on a flat pitch, but it was felt he lacked the pace to prosper at Test level and he was left out of the Ashes squad for the return tour to Australia.

 Having worked hard to add that pace, Woakes was recalled in place of Stokes in the summer of 2014 and played three Test in succession against India.
 He enjoyed no luck, but demonstrated the skill and control to suggest he had a future at that level.
 But a succession of injuries - and the development of Stokes - saw him slip back among the chasing pack and he lost his central contract at the end of 2015.

-The summer of 2016 changed his fortunes, and his growing reputation was rewarded in 2017 by a first IPL contract.
+The following summer changed his fortunes, and his growing reputation was rewarded in 2017 by a first IPL contract.
 But having been expected to lead England's attack in the Champions Trophy, he instead pulled up after bowling just two overs in their opening match and missed the rest of the tournament.
 A difficult Ashes tour followed and he was dropped from the Test side in New Zealand - his bowling average away from home having risen to 61.77 - but he bounced back during the English summer, scoring a maiden Test century, against India at Lord's.

 Batting & Fielding